Oyelowo/surreal-orm/README.md

 ```

 In this example, we define a `SpaceShip` struct and annotate it with the `Node`
 derive macro.
-The `table_name` attribute specifies the name of the corresponding
+The `table` attribute specifies the name of the corresponding
 database table.

 ## Querying Data